 Wait at least 10 seconds before removing the fuel pump nozzle to allow any residual fuel to drain into the fuel tank.

-Stop refueling when the fuel pump nozzle automatically shuts off for the first time.
+Stop refueling after the fuel pump nozzle automatically shuts off for the second time.
 Failure to follow this will fill the expansion space in the fuel tank and could lead to fuel overflowing.

 Do not remove the fuel pump nozzle from its fully inserted position when refueling.

-Use the following guidelines to avoid electrostatic charge build-up, which can produce a spark, when filling an ungrounded fuel container:
+Use the following guidelines to avoid electrostatic charge build-up when filling an ungrounded fuel container: